Trinity Talks

 In his powerful book, The Age of Grievance, best-selling author and New York Times columnist Frank Bruni examines how grievance has defined and shaped America — from the fierce debates of our Founding Fathers to today’s perilous climate of metastasizing anger.
 But while our politics and culture may seem irretrievably broken, Bruni says there are cures for what ails us.

-Hear a compelling discussion between Bruni and the Rev. Phillip A. Jackson about how the U.S. became a divided land, and what it will take to break the hold of our grudges.
+Bruni joined the Rev. Phillip A. Jackson on May 30, 2024, for a compelling discussion about how the U.S. became a divided land, and what it will take to break the hold of our grudges.

 A Conversation with Marilynne Robinson